redstreet/beancount_reds_plugins/beancount_reds_plugins/capital_gains_classifier/README.md

 As a reference point for performance, the plugin takes 0.02sec to run to modify around 200 transactions across 20k total transactions on a modern laptop.

+#### Finer points:
+- all postings matching account pattern specified by `generic_account_pat` will be removed from matching transactions
+- the sum of the postings inserted will be equal to the sum of existing postings that fit the account pattern specified by `generic_account_pat`
+- transactions containing the string specified by `short_account_rep` or `long_account_rep` will be left untouched.
+- leap years are handled correctly (IRS defines "long term" as "more than 1 year", not in terms of days)
+- See IRS' definition in `long_short.py`

 WARNINGS:
 - price must be defined in the lot reduction (sale) transaction
 - doesn't distinguish between reductions and short purchases (doesn't understand the latter)
-- there are probably cases outside the current unit tests that this fails for
+- there may well be cases outside the current unit tests that this fails for.
+Use at your own risk

 ## 2. capital_gains_classifier: